-To file a dispute by phone, you’ll first need to request a copy of your Experian credit report by completing this form.
+To dispute by phone, you’ll first need to request a copy of your credit report by completing this form.
 You can also call 866-200-6020.

 When you have the report in hand, you can call the number listed on the report to submit your formal dispute.
 Once the call has ended, promptly submit follow a copy of your annotated report and supporting documentation to Experian for review using the instructions provided by the agent.

 What to Expect After Your Dispute Is Filed

 Experian has 30 days from the initial receipt of your dispute to reach out to the creditor, investigate the claim, and issue a response.

 If the creditor, lender or furnisher of the information is unable to refute or claim or fails to respond, the information will be removed from your report.
 Plus, you will receive a notice from Experian indicating the outcome and what information was removed.

 But if they are able to refute your claim, your credit report will remain unchanged and Experian will communication additional information regarding the outcome in writing.

 If you filed online, you can check the status of your Experian dispute or view the results at any time by visiting the online dispute center.

 Disputing a Charge with Your Creditor

 Sometimes you may also have better luck filing a dispute directly with your creditor, even if your Experian dispute was unsuccessful.
 The creditor is the one who actually reports your account information to the credit bureaus, so they also have the ability to get your negative information removed.
 You can mail them a letter requesting deletion just as you would with Experian.

 When does a credit dispute hurt your score?

 A dispute doesn’t stay on your credit report as any kind of lasting mark unless you request a dispute note after an unsuccessful attempt.
 Even that doesn’t hurt your credit.
 The way you see a change in your credit score is after the dispute process, and in many cases, it will be a positive one.